Sam-Dev-161127/Jarvis-AI/README.md

 # 📌 Final Note

 This project is continuously evolving 🚧
-Jarvis-AI will gradually transform into **NEXAURA**, a next-generation intelligent AI system.
+Jarvis-AI will gradually transform into **NEXAURA**, a next-generation intelligent AI system.This will be complete on June last